sudhirmhamane/sudhirmhamane/README.md

 ### 🧠 About Me

 - 🎓 Final Year B.Tech Electrical Engineering student at NKOCET, Solapur (CGPA: 7.22/10)
-- 💻 Full Stack Developer skilled in **Java, React, Node.js, MongoDB, and MySQL**
+- 💻 Full Stack Developer skilled in **JavaScript, React, Node.js, MongoDB, Express.js and MySQL**
 - 🎯 Solved 200+ DSA problems on **LeetCode** (and counting!)
 - 🔥 Passionate about building projects that solve real-world problems
 - 📢 Currently working as a **Training & Placement Coordinator**
-- 🗣️ Building my communication with my YouTube series – **Chai aur English ☕**

 ---